temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 :::caution This is a simplified example.

 Transferring money is a tricky subject, and this tutorial's example doesn't cover all possible issues that can go wrong.
 It doesn't include logic to clean things up if a Workflow is cancelled, and it doesn't handle other edge cases where money would be withdrawn but not deposited.
-There's also the possibility that this workflow can fail when refunding the money to the original account.
+There's also the possibility that this Workflow can fail when refunding the money to the original account.
 In a production scenario, you'll want to account for those cases with more advanced logic, including adding a "human in the loop" step where someone is notified of the refund issue and can intervene.

 This example only shows some core features of Temporal and is not intended for production use.
 :::